“Hey there! Have ~10 minutes to complete this quick online survey?”

-If a subset of users are the main audience for the feature you're asking for feedback on, then survey that subset.
+If a subset of users is the main audience for the feature you're asking for feedback on, then survey that subset.

 Being able to customize the design and styling of surveys (especially in-product surveys) ensures a streamlined user experience that doesn’t interfere with user expectations or brand image.
 Down to the very last pixel, you can choose exactly where and how you would like your microsurvey to appear in front of each user.
 You can use your own brand colors and fonts to create pop-ups that offer a truly native experience.

 Looking at the data on how your microsurveys are performing will quickly allow you to identify the most and least engaging questions.
-If certain questions are consistently getting fewer responses than others, then you should consider how to reframe it to make it more compelling to answer.
+If certain questions are consistently getting fewer responses than others, then you should consider how to reframe them to make them more compelling to answer.

 How Microsurveys facilitate continuous feedback #

-This isn’t necessarily because you’re moving too slow or running too few A/B tests, but rather more likely it’s because you’re not incorporating sufficient user feedback into your product development.
+This isn’t necessarily because you’re moving too slow or running too few A/B tests, but rather more likely it’s because you’re not aligning customer feedback management with your product development process.